st3phano/cpp-how-to-program-10-e/README.md

 -If program execution reaches the end of main without encountering a return statement, it’s assumed that the program terminated successfully.

--Although it’s not always necessary to initialize every variable explicitly, doing so will help you avoid many kinds of problems.
+-Although it’s not always necessary to initialize every variable explicitly, doing so will help avoid many kinds of problems.

--Declare only one variable in each declaration and provide a comment that explains the variable’s purpose in the program.

--Use identifiers of 31 characters or fewer to ensure portability.

--Avoid using abbreviations in identifiers.

--Do not use identifiers that begin with underscores and double underscores.
+-Use identifiers of 31 characters or fewer to ensure portability, avoid using abbreviations and do not use identifiers that begin with underscores and double underscores.

 -Place spaces on either side of a binary operator.